 These primitives support higher-level communication patterns that occur frequently in data-intensive iterative applications by substituting certain steps of the MR-MB computation.
 As depicted in Figure 1, these Map-Collective primitives can be thought of as a Map phase followed by a series of framework-defined communication and computation operations leading to the next iteration.

-In this paper we propose two collective communication primitive implementations: Map-AllGather and Map-AllReduce.
-You can also identify MR-MB as another collective communication primitive as well.
+This paper proposes two Map-Collective primitives: Map-AllGather and Map-AllReduce.
+We can classify MR-MB as another collective communication primitive as well.

 A. Requirements